Can You Mix Creatine With Juice? (And, Is It More Effective)

 1. Higher Creatine Retention

-Because of the effects of insulin, which promotes nutrient update, when creatine supplements are taken at the same time as carbohydrate and/or protein (such as the carbohydrates in juice), studies show that the body retains up to 25% more of the creatine.
+Because of the effects of insulin, which promotes nutrient update, when creatine supplements are taken at the same time as carbohydrates and/or protein (such as the carbohydrates in juice), studies show that the body retains up to 25% more of the creatine.

-This means that you might be able to shorten the creatine loading phase to 2-3 days, instead of the usual recommendation of 5-7 days.
+This means that you might be able to shorten the creatine loading phase to 2-3 days instead of the usual recommendation of 5-7 days.
 That said, there is no change to the recommendation for ongoing supplementation at a rate of 2-10g (usually 3-5g) per day thereafter.

 It is worth noting, however, that higher creatine retention has not been shown to have a greater effect on performance.